doctrine-extensions/DoctrineExtensions/doc/sortable.md

-# Sortable behavior extension for Doctrine2
+# Sortable behavior extension for Doctrine

 **Sortable** behavior will maintain a position field for ordering entities.